Public spaces and accessibility — knowing their rights

 If a place of public accommodation has repeatedly failed to provide access, your parent might consider hiring an attorney.
 Some attorneys work on contingency for ADA cases, meaning your parent doesn't pay unless they win.
 State disability rights organizations often have lawyers available or can refer you to one.

 Parks and trails might be accessible in part but not entirely.
 A path might be paved but narrow.
 A trail might be level for the first half and then become steep.
-Your parent might advocate for improvements: wider paths, leveling sections that become inaccessible, accessible parking closer to the entrance.
-Parks departments respond to requests, especially if the request comes from the public.
+Your parent can advocate for improvements: wider paths, leveled sections, accessible parking closer to the entrance.
+Parks departments respond to requests, especially when the request comes from the public and references specific ADA requirements.

 Making Accessibility Personal